forcedotcom/salesforcedx-vscode/docs/_articles/ja/soql/soql-builder.md

 lang: ja
 ---

-OQL Builder is a VS Code extension that eliminates the guesswork when building SOQL queries.
+SOQL Builder is a VS Code extension that eliminates the guesswork when building SOQL queries.
 With SOQL Query Builder, anyone can visually build, run, and explore results from queries.
 Build queries using clicks in a visual editor, then save and extend the queries using a text editor.
 You can instantly view query results, and then save the results to a `.csv` or `.json` file.

 > **NOTICE:** SOQL Builder is currently in beta.
 If you find any bugs or have feedback, open a [GitHub issue](https://github.com/forcedotcom/soql-tooling/issues/new/choose).
 See our [Roadmap](https://github.com/forcedotcom/salesforcedx-vscode/wiki/Roadmap) for more information.